obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/whisper.md

 Developed by: [[nikdanilov]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Hands-Free Note-Taking for Obsidian with Whisper
+Speech-to-text in Obsidian using OpenAI Whisper

 %% ----- Do not edit anything above this line ----- %%